How to Spring Clean the Garage

 My husband’s work bench gets every little thing piled on top of it, which isn’t helpful when he needs the space to work on a project.

 First, clear off anything that doesn’t belong on the work bench.
 If you have a couple of 5 gallon buckets or a few boxes these will work great for sorting.
 Gather tools and other items that belong in the work area and sort any non-tool items that don’t belong and go elsewhere.

-When you’ve cleared the workbench put away the tools, then move onto the other items and sort these in which ever section (from above) is appropriate.
+When you’ve cleared the workbench, put back what belongs on the work bench.
 If you don’t have a tool box or you have more tools than will fit, here are a few ideas for storing tools and other work bench needs: